jeremyBass/gitploy/README.md

 	gitploy clone repoName "git@github.com:username/repo.git"
 	```

-	Why you must run the fist one with the explict `clone` action is that you will be asked to finalize the connection.
+	Why you must run the first one with the explicit `clone` action is that you will be asked to finalize the connection.
 This will look something like

 	```shell
 	RSA key fingerprint is 16:27:23:43:d4:eb:27:23:43:d4:eb:xx:xx:xx:df:a6:48.